St. Mary's Academy (Winnipeg)

 St. Mary's Academy is a private Catholic girls' school in Winnipeg, Manitoba, Canada.
-It was founded by the Grey Nuns in 1869 and became the oldest continually operating independent school in the province.
+It was founded by the Grey Nuns in 1869, with the Sisters of the Holy Names of Jesus and Mary assuming responsibility for the school in 1874.
 In the late 1960s, the school became primarily focused on education of junior and senior high school girls.
-It is currently run by the Sisters of the Holy Names of Jesus and Mary.
+In 2014 the school transitioned to lay leadership, with SNJM participating on the Stewardship Council (SMA Stewardship).

 The school moved to its present location in 1903.
 At that time the school sat out on the prairie in an undeveloped area.
 However, within a few years, the quickly expanding Winnipeg had enveloped the school.
 St. Mary's Academy went through several expansions in the years that followed.

 Today the school has around 600 female students and roughly 50 faculty members.

 History

 The foundation period

 In 1869 Winnipeg was a straggling frontier village in the Red River Settlement.
 On May 1 of that year, at the request of Archbishop Alexandre-Antonin Taché, two Grey Nuns opened the first Catholic school in Winnipeg, St. Mary’s Academy, to serve the English-speaking Catholics on the west side of the Red River across from St. Boniface.
 The Academy was located in a rented house on Victoria Street near the centre of population between the intersection of Portage and Main and The Forks, the junction of the Red and Assiniboine Rivers.
 The convent chapel also became home to St. Mary’s Catholic Church until August 1874, when a church was built at the corner of St. Mary Avenue and Hargrave.
 In the spring of 1873, when the new province of Manitoba assumed responsibility for education, St. Mary’s began to receive public funding.

 Because the arrangement with the Grey Nuns was a temporary one, in 1874 Archbishop Taché recruited the Sisters of the Holy Names of Jesus and Mary, a teaching congregation from Quebec, to work in education in the diocese.
 On August 22, 1874, four Sisters of the Holy Names arrived from Montréal to assume responsibility for St. Mary’s Academy.
 When the school opened on August 29, 1874, 19 students came to register: 12 girls and 7 boys.
 In later weeks the enrollment grew to 126, including 50 boys.
 The following year, three Christian Brothers came to Winnipeg and began a school for boys on Hargrave Street (the beginnings of St. Mary’s School).
 Boys were not seen within the walls of the Academy again until 1915 when, by special request from the archbishop, they were accepted into grades one and two until 1950.